Take in the views from 500 feet above the famous river.

 Three shorter trails start from the campground, including the mile-long Bluff Trail, which takes hikers past the ocher limestone of Treasure Cave.
 The park also has eight miles of mountain-biking trails.

-For more, see Prairie du Chien's
+For more, see Prairie du Chien's past.

 Eagle Point Park, Dubuque, Iowa